 I made my pad from a bicycle inner tube which is a millimetre or two in thickness.
 I glued it in place with a smear of contact adhesive.
 You could also use super glue.
 I fixed mine several years ago and it has worked great ever since.

 Provided the exposure system is operating correctly you will be amazed at just how well it actually does work.
 My pictures with the Yashica Electro 35 are always perfectly exposed.
 Wonderful!

 There are two lights on top of the camera.
-When the shutter release button is partially pressed should no lights come on then the film will be correctly exposed and you can press the release button all the way down.
-However if the yellow light comes on it indicated that the speed will be below 1/30 of a second and you should either set a wider aperture so the yellow light goes out, or if a wider aperture is not available then you should use a tripod to avoid a blurred shot from camera shake.
+When the shutter release button is partially pressed, should no lights come on, then the film will be correctly exposed and you can press the release button.
+However, if the yellow light comes on it indicated that the speed will be below 1/30 of a second and you should either set a wider aperture so the yellow light goes out or if a wider aperture is not available then you should use a tripod to avoid a blurred shot from camera shake.
 The lights can be seen from above the camera, even at waist level, as well as when looking through the view-finder.

 Specifications: Yashica Electro 35G

-Viewfinder combined with rangefinder.
+Viewfinder: combined with the rangefinder.
 Bright frame with parallax correction.
-Diamond shape rangefinder spot in centre of frame.
+Diamond shape rangefinder spot in the centre of the frame.

 Yashica Guy with lots of great info on fixing your Yashica Electro 35.
 This is where I learnt how to fix the Yashica Electro 35 “pad-of-death”.

 Flickr group dedicated to the Yashica Electro 35 series rangefinder cameras.

 Olympus XA The Olympus XA is a 35mm aperture priority rangefinder film camera.
 It fits…

 Olympus Mju II - first released in 1997 Some 3.5 million copies of the Olympus…